jmfriedt/NISAR_pbr/README.md

 tuning.**

 <img src="figures/angles.png">

+Furthermore, the script assumes a mean illumination angle of 40 degrees, when https://bhoonidhi.nrsc.gov.in/NISAR/ indicates a mean angle of 37 degrees.

 * ``go.sh``: main script, includes the location of the ground station.
 Requires GDAL to convert from spherical (WGS84) to projected (UTM32N for France) and back.